 Firewall Ports and Protocols

-This section provides the information about the required firewall ports and protocols settings.
+Below are the required firewall ports and protocols settings:

 Configure your firewall to allow inbound connections on TCP port 1072, on computers running: